Information for those planning a trip to Hawaii in the year 2023 but concerned about cost.

 First, if at all possible, be adaptable with your arrival/departure dates and island selection.
 The two largest expenses on a trip to Hawaii are airfare and lodging, so finding a happy medium between the two is essential.
 Second, think carefully about how you'll pay for the plane tickets, either with cash or frequent flyer points.
 Some tips for finding cheap flights to the Aloha State:

 Locate the most affordable air fare that accepts cash as payment.

-Paying cash for a plane ticket is the easiest option, and with the great deals often available from the west coast of the United States, it may make sense.
+Paying cash for a plane ticket is the easiest option, and with the great deals often available from the west coast of the United States, it may be the best option overall.
 Use Skyscanner as your first point of call.

 Skyscanner is our go-to flight search engine because it accurately reflects our adaptability, allowing us to include nearby airports on both ends and searching across multiple months to find the cheapest possible fare.
 Knowing the market price of a flight is useful information to have regardless of whether or not you plan to pay cash for your trip or redeem an award.